dvd90/growth-interview-backend-enrichment/README.md

 }
 ```

-2. email - batman@dc.com should return be categorized as Unlikely because they're from a Medium company, And there is information about the user
+2. email - batman@dc.com should be categorized as Unlikely because they're from a Medium company, And there is information about the user

 ```json
 {